-SPCH 1311 Introduction To Speech
+SPCH 1311 Introduction To Speech Communication (3)

-Communication (3)

 Theory and practice of speech communication behavior in one-to-one, small group, and public communication situations are introduced.
 Students learn more about themselves, improve skills in communicating with others, and prepare and deliver formal public speeches.
+This course requires college-level reading and writing skills.
 (3 Lec.)